sixteenmillimeter/contact_printer/docs/whitepaper/README.md

 ## The Firmware

-The Arduino platform uses a subset of C++ which has the benefits of being approachable and easy to use while at the same time preserving the functionalities of the full C++ language for when they are needed.
+The Arduino platform uses a subset of C++ which has the benefits of being approachable and easy to use while at the same time preserving the capabilities of the full C++ language for when they are needed.
 The project is built with an object-oriented programming style that allows for abstraction over the functionality of the physical hardware and other features at the class level.
 This approach serves the project's larger goal to leverage modularity by making use of pre-existing classes and creating reusable ones for other projects.

 The firmware can be compiled and uploaded using the Arduino IDE [@arduino-ide] or the arduino-cli [@arduino-cli] application using the "esp32:esp32:esp32" FBQN (Fully Qualified Board Name).
 The code can be compiled *without* the ESP32 Arduino libraries and just the standard AVR libraries but the GPIO usage and LED PWM channel usage is such that it would have to be refactored to work on another board.
-Had this project targeted a different Arduino board from the start there would be limitations in the PWM duty rates of the motors and the ability to add network features.
+Had this project targeted a different Arduino board from the start there would be limitations in the PWM duty rates of the motors and the future ability to add network connectivity.

 Functionality is abstracted into three classes: the high-level "ContactPrinter" class which then imports the "DriveMotor" and "Lamp" classes.
 There is a stub for the HTTP networking features named "WebGUI" which does not do anything but host a placeholder page at this time.